Best gaming deals I’ve found for Black Friday 2024

 There’s £50 off the Xbox Series S in the Black Friday sale.
 Smaller and less powerful than the top-of-the-line Xbox Series X, the budget-friendly console plays all of the same games as its more advanced sibling – albeit with some of the fancier graphics settings dialled down.

 The Xbox Series X is the most powerful gaming console Microsoft makes.
 Large and cuboid but completely silent, it matches the performance of a high-end gaming PC – loading games in a snap and booting up menus in a fraction of a second.
-In my Xbox Series X review, I called it “a thunderously powerful next-generation console with a brilliant games-on-demand service”.
+In tech writer Steve’s Xbox Series X review, he called it “a thunderously powerful next-generation console with a brilliant games-on-demand service”.

 ‘Grand Theft Auto V: Premium Edition’ Xbox One’: Was £19.99, now £13.99, Very.co.uk